mjo22/cryojax/README.md

 specimen = cs.Specimen(density=density, pose=pose)
 ```

 Here, this holds the `ElectronDensity` and the model for the `Pose`.
-If instead a stack of `ElectronDensity` is loaded, an `Ensemble` can be loaded, which is a `Specimen` that can be evaluated at a particular conformation.
+If instead a tuple of `ElectronDensity` is loaded, this can be placed in an `Ensemble`.
+An `Ensemble` is a `Specimen` that can be evaluated at a particular conformation.

 ```python
 filenames = ...